Oka

 Visitor Facilities And Travel

-Located 120 kilometers southeast of Moscow in Ryazan Oblast, easily accessible by road.
-Visitor center, museum, and guided tours of bison and crane facilities.
+Located approximately 60 km northeast of the city of Ryazan in Ryazan Oblast.
+[1] Visitor centre, museum, and guided tours of bison and crane facilities.
 Ecological trails in designated areas.
 Open year-round.

 Conservation And Sustainability

-The reserve breeding programs produce animals for reintroduction across Russia and internationally.
-Maintaining genetic diversity in captive populations requires international studbook coordination.
+The reserve's breeding programmes produce animals for reintroduction across Russia and internationally.
+Since 1988, Siberian cranes have been breeding regularly at the Oka Crane Breeding Centre, with 190 chicks released into the wild over more than 30 years of reintroduction efforts.
+[1] Maintaining genetic diversity in captive populations requires international studbook coordination.
 Floodplain protection from upstream water management ensures habitat integrity.
-The reserve demonstrates applied conservation approaches combining captive breeding with habitat protection.

 Visitor Ratings